yungcxn/mond/README.md

 ## Documentation

-The docs and other informations are at: [yungcxn.github.io/mond](https://yungcxn.github.io/mond/)
+The official docs are at: [https://mond.readthedocs.io](mond.readthedocs.io)